jimmyangel/morinricardo/content/post/2020-10-25-geoportal.md

 * **Web Application** - Accessible from standard, modern Web browsers.

-* **Publish data sets** - Provide the ability for authorized Provita users to upload GI) vector data sets in [shapefile](https://en.wikipedia.org/wiki/Shapefile) format (packaged in .zip files) and raster GIS data sets in geotiff format; data sets of arbitrary size shall be supported; data sets shall be available for download using a simple interface including an optional anonymous survey.
+* **Publish data sets** - Provide the ability for authorized Provita users to upload GIS vector data sets in [shapefile](https://en.wikipedia.org/wiki/Shapefile) format (packaged in .zip files) and raster GIS data sets in geotiff format; data sets of arbitrary size shall be supported; data sets shall be available for download using a simple interface including the submission of an optional anonymous survey.

 * **Publish metadata** - Provide the ability to associate metadata about the published data sets, including description, date, format, source, and keywords (or tags).